SinglePages/NeuralNetworks/Sections/04-SingleNeuron.m4.md

 ## Notation and Diagram

-Here is a diagram representing a single neuron (as we'll see later, a neural network often refers to many of these neurons interconnected):
+Here is a diagram representing a single neuron (as we'll see later, some neural networks are just many of these neurons interconnected):

 ![A neuron model with separate nodes for linear and activation computations.](img/NeuronSeparate.svg)